Bosbury Primary School

 4. ⇒ Establishing good procedures and practices in relation to record keeping.

-5. It is the moral and legal duty of ALL adults in charge of children to be ready to protect children in danger from abuse.
-Education staff have a responsibility to observe, monitor and refer suspected abuse.
+5. It is the moral and legal duty of ALL adults in charge of children to be ready to protect pupils at risk of and in danger of any form of abuse.
+Education staff in particular have a vitally-important responsibility to observe, monitor and refer suspected abuse.

-Any member of staff suspecting child abuse or neglect MUST refer their suspicions to the Nominated Safeguarding Advisor or the Headteacher, who will then refer to Social Services if appropriate.
+Any member of staff suspecting child abuse or neglect MUST refer their suspicions to the Designated Safeguarding Advisor (DSA) or Headteacher, who will then make a referral to Social Services if appropriate.
 This is known as whistleblowing.

 6. It is important that staff are aware that many more children experience abuse than are registered as requiring protection.
 It is therefore essential that school staff are vigilant in identifying abuse.

-3. Please download the latest copies of our safeguarding and child protection policy using the links below.
+3. The latest copies of our safeguarding and child protection policies can be downloaded via the links below:

 1. Bosbury School Safeguarding & Child Protection Policy